-Bath time!
-Washing your newborn can be a wonderful experience.
+Baby bath time!
+Bathing your newborn can be a wonderful experience.
 Some people bathe with their baby.
 It’s less relaxing and less bubbly than you might like but it’s a nice little bonding ritual if you have someone to hand you both a towel.
 Or else go with the trusted baby bath.
+Ask your midwife to show you how to bathe your baby before you leave the hospital or when visiting your home if you have any concerns.

 Remember it’s very important to never leave your baby unattended in the bath.